dracoranger/keyBot/README.md

 6. one key per day
 7. keeps track of who gave the key
 8. can ask for keys in uppercase or lowercase
+9. NEW - added a two tier system
+  9a. after a given amount of time, the keys are shifted from the upper to the lower 9b. you can grab as many keys as you want from the lower

 ##### What it does not do
 1. sets who can get a key by role